 To get to Citi Field to see the Mets play, take the 7 metro line, the Q48 bus, or the LaGuardia AirTrain to Mets-Willets Point.

-Fun Fact: The inside of the Statue of Liberty was designed by Gustave Eiffel, the same name who designed the Eiffel Tower in Paris, France.
+Fun Fact: The inside of the Statue of Liberty was designed by Gustave Eiffel, the same man who designed the Eiffel Tower in Paris, France.

 The original subway line was created for goods to have direct access to many of the warehouses and companies along the road on the West Side of Manhattan, beginning in the Meatpacking District and stretching through the Chelsea until ending in Hudson Yards.